 - Virality.
 Certain types of content tend to move quicker than others through the blogosphere, particularly video and graphical content, which have the ability to prove a point (eg. unlocking ‘unbreakable’ Kryptonite locks) or dramatise an issue.
 And the more engaging the content, the more likely it is to be seen and shared.

 - Location.
 Most attention on negative posts focuses on top influencers and owned social media channels such as Facebook pages or corporate Twitter streams, and research [registration] shows that customers on an organization’s page expect it to respond to their questions.
 However, the continued popularity of online discussion boards across Asia, the ability of their users’ to remain anonymous and the relative lack of investment in owned channels means that companies must also keep a careful eye on third-party channels.
 In my experience, many online issues in Asia start on forums/BBS.

 - Language.
 Before Google Translate, you could pretty well rest assured that complaints in Japanese or Korean would not spread to other languages.
 This is no longer such a safe bet.
 Conversely, it remains true that if a negative post is in English, it is more likely to travel across channels, communities and cultures.

 - Speed.
 The speed at which a complaint is circulating is also important, though this is typically an outcome of the topic and nature of the complaint, who’s made the complaint or is talking about it, its virality, location and language.
 If the post has shifted from your own social media channel or industry discussion board to Twitter or Sina Weibo and is being re-tweeted, then it may require internal escalation.

-Assessing negative conversations requires regular listening to online discussions and managing of your official channels, a good understanding of the kinds of topics that may cause your organization problems and close relationships with the myriad internal and external stakeholders who may be impacted by online discussions.
+Assessing negative conversations requires regular listening to and managing of online discussions, a good understanding of the kinds of issues that may cause your organisation problems, and close relationships with the myriad internal and external stakeholders who may be impacted by online discussions.